Doug-AWS/aws-cdk-intro-workshop/workshop/content/40-hit-counter/500-logs.md

 ---

-It seems like our Lambda function can't write to our DynamoDB table.
+It seems like your Lambda function can't write to your DynamoDB table.
 This actually makes sense - we didn't grant it those permissions!
 Let's go do that now.